spences10/scottspence.me/src/pages/md/faq.md

 ## Salary?

+- In my next role I'm looking for **£47,500**.

-- I'm not going to be giving a number for my salary because, among other things, it can be used to cap any offer made to me.
+- I'm not giving a number for my _current_ salary because, among other things, it can be used to cap any offer made to me.
 In other words, my old salary becomes what's known in **behavioural economics** as an anchor.

 - I know it's in your interest (being the recruiter) to get the best offer for me.
 I'll disclose my salary if: